 NEURL-UA 302 Prerequisites: Cellular and Molecular Neurobiology (NEURL-UA 210) and/or Behavioral and Integrative Neuroscience (NEURL-UA 220), or permission of the instructor.
 Offered in the fall and spring.
 4 points.

 Lectures present background material and address current problems; reading and discussion of review articles and current literature on the topic.
 Topics vary and may include cognitive neural science, signal processing in neural networks, molecular mechanisms of memory, motor function, vision, and computational neuroscience.
 Students may take up to three different versions of this course for credit.

 NEURL-UA 305 Prerequisites: Introduction to Neural Science (NEURL-UA 100) and Cellular and Molecular Neurobiology (NEURL-UA 210).
 Offered in the spring.
 Sanes.
 4 points.

-NEURL-UA 301 Required for students in the honors track.
-Offered in the spring.
-Louie, Semple.
+NEURL-UA 301 Required for students on the honors track.
+Offered in the fall.
+Louie.
 4 points.

-Intended for honors-track juniors or seniors currently conducting research towards their honors thesis.
-Covers both practical and theoretical aspects of succeeding in science with topics such as scientific writing, authorship and publication practices, navigating mentorship relationships, and oral presentation skills.
-Structured as a weekly seminar class with active participation, including student presentation of journal articles and varying length presentations of students’ own research projects.
+Covers both practical and theoretical aspects of succeeding in science.
+Topics include: scientific writing; authorship and publication practices; navigating mentorship relationships; oral presentation skills.
+Weekly seminar class with active participation, including student presentation of journal articles and varying length presentations of students’ own research projects.

 Independent study with a Center for Neural Science faculty member.
 Open to advanced neural science majors with permission of the director of undergraduate studies.